JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 val backStack = rememberNavBackStack(config, RouteA1)
 ```

-With Dependency Injection (DI), you can also use DI containers to collect sealed-type serializers
+With Dependency Injection (DI), you can also use DI containers to collect serializers for sealed types
 from each module into a `Set<KSerializer>` dynamically.

 #### Multi-module with individual route registration